cfle831/GithubWorkshop/README.md

 # GithubWorkshop
-Checking I know how github works
+Checking I know how github works, as well as editing this file